mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/06_closures_iterators/index.md

 <!--> $$ fn \subseteq Fn \subseteq FnMut \subseteq FnOnce $$ -->

-The following code sample demonstrates various ways to capture environment (borrowing or moving) and various
+The following code sample demonstrates various ways to capture environment (borrowing or moving) and various kinds of closures, based on what they do with their captures:

 {{ include_code_sample(path="lessons/06_closures_iterators/closures_capturing.rs", language="rust") }}

+### Closures as trait objects (in dynamic dispatch)

+The following code sample shows how one can use closures as `dyn Trait` objects, bypassing the problem of them having anonymous types:

+{{ include_code_sample(path="lessons/06_closures_iterators/closures_fun.rs", language="rust") }}

 ## Examples